Research

 ENHANCING MEMORY RETRIEVAL IN APPLIED CONTEXTS

 In numerous real-world contexts, it is important for people to be able to recall information as fully and accurately as possible.
-In legal contexts, for example, recent years have seen greater understanding of how to improve the quality and quantity of information gathered from eyewitnesses.
+In education and training, for example, successful retrieval of knowledge is key to subsequent success; in legal contexts, recent years have seen greater understanding of how to maximise the quality and quantity of information gathered from interviewees.

 My research explores psychological techniques that help people to remember and report more information.